d3clane/llvm_pass/README.md

 <img src="ReadmeAssets/imgs/mem_flow.png" width="50%" />

+As we can see, all accesses to memory on heap are tracked and accesses to pointers to stack are not presented on graph because they don't interact with heap memory.

 Memory allocations graph is very useful.
 It could be used to
 1. Detect memory leaks - by instrumenting quit of the 'main' function with checking whether all tracked memory were freed.
 2. Detect use-after-free.
 For instance, now I instrument every usage of pointers, every free.
 Therefore, if free on particular memory occurred and no allocation of this memory address happened between free and usage - it indicates heap use after free.